Tyler-Yates/simple-heroku-mongo-flask-app/README.md

 ## Tests
 You can use [tox](https://tox.readthedocs.io/en/latest/) to run the tests in this repo.

-First, install tox in the virutal environment:
+First, install tox in the virtual environment:
 ```
 pip install tox
 ```